orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Need to be reversible, different position different model
 - Extracting modular features? ; Learn patterns, extract them and construct them using code; or compress that code into a modular model which calls code.

-#### Ideas for a setting
+#### Ideas for a setting which works
-Science lab, you're trying to create a new element, you have your energy which you can focus on very specific instantiations of an item.
+- Science lab, you're trying to create a new element, you have your energy which you can focus on very specific instantiations of an item.
 Then you search for those items and have some predictive capability of how well it will work for that element.
+-

 ---